segergabriel/FastRobots/Lab10.md

 </div>

 ### Odometry Motion
-After determining the robot's actual movement, the likelihood of this movement was calculated using a **Gaussian distribution**.
+After determining the robot's actual movement, the likelihood of this movement was calculated using a Gaussian distribution.

 <div style="text-align:center;">
   <img src="https://github.com/segergabriel/FastRobots/blob/main/images/10odom.png?raw=true" alt="Odometry motion model" style="max-width:500px; width:100%; border-radius:8px; margin:1em auto; display:block;">
 </div>

 ### Prediction Step
 The calculated probabilities were then used to predict the robot's position.
-I implemented **six nested loops**, reflecting the algorithm's complexity in evaluating the probability that the robot moved to its current pose from each possible grid cell.
+I implemented 6 nested loops, reflecting the algorithm's complexity in evaluating the probability that the robot moved to its current pose from each possible grid cell.
 The algorithm skips adding probabilities for any grid cell with a previous belief approximated as 0.0001 or lower to optimize processing.
 For all other cells, the code iteratively computes the likelihood of the robot's presence in each cell using the odometry probability model.

 <div style="text-align:center;">
   <img src="https://github.com/segergabriel/FastRobots/blob/main/images/10pred.png?raw=true" alt="Prediction step implementation" style="max-width:500px; width:100%; border-radius:8px; margin:1em auto; display:block;">